 Carb loading is essentially about maximising your muscle glycogen stores to delay fatigue and optimise your peformance on race day.

 Load up on carbs in the 48 hours before the race.
-Here is a sample carb loading meal plan:

 - Breakfast: 3 cups of low-fibre breakfast cereal with milk of your choice and 1 medium banana